AdobeDocs/experience-manager-65.it-IT/help/assets/config-dms7.md

 Consulta [Installare il 18912 del feature pack per la migrazione in blocco delle risorse](/help/assets/bulk-ingest-migrate.md) per ulteriori informazioni.

-## Creare una configurazione Dynamic Medie in Cloud Services {#configuring-dynamic-media-cloud-services}
+## Creare una configurazione Dynamic Medie in Cloud Service {#configuring-dynamic-media-cloud-services}

 <!-- **Before you configure Dynamic Media** - After you receive your provisioning email with Dynamic Media credentials, you must open the [Dynamic Media Classic desktop application](https://experienceleague.adobe.com/docs/dynamic-media-classic/using/getting-started/signing-out.html#getting-started), then sign in to your account to change your password.
 The password provided in the provisioning email is system-generated and intended to be a temporary password only.
 It is important that you update the password so that Dynamic Media Cloud Service is set up with the correct credentials.